Are "DROP" and "WITHDRAW" the same thing?

 Online Business Management Degree

-CCBA faculty members are academically or professionally qualified at the highest standards consistent with AACSB International-The Association to Advance Collegiate Schools of Business.
+SBI faculty members are academically or professionally qualified at the highest standards consistent with AACSB International-The Association to Advance Collegiate Schools of Business.
 AACSB is the “Gold Standard” for accreditation of business schools.
 Fewer than 5% of all business schools worldwide meet the standards demanded by AACSB.
 JSU’s business program is one of this select group.

 Business Associate Degree students (STARS) may enroll in our Business Management Program and complete the program in two years or less as indicated by the schedule below.
 Students who do not have an Associate Degree in Business consistent with the STARS transfer guide may be eligible for the program if they meet the prerequisites.
-Contact the CCBA Advising Center at 256-782-5778 for clarification.
+Contact the SBI Advising Center at 256-782-5778 for clarification.

 ONLINE PROGRAM FOR COMMUNITY COLLEGE STUDENTS WITH BUSINESS ASSOCIATE DEGREES